ericachio/Final-Project/README.md

 Friday, January 16: The battle screen contains option to attack, which does so arbitrarily, which will be fixed.
 Attack sprites are added and hp and skill set added too.

 Saturday, January 17: The game works.
 The attack button works.
 The monsters change afer each attack.
 To do: randomize the appearance of monsters.
 Add items.
 Create a game over screen, if player has no more HP.
 See if the attack animations can be more delayed and played out. . .

+Sunday, January 18: The levels are added up to 5.
+Randomized appearance of monsters.
+Game over screen.
+To Do: items/replenish HP, mana, special attacks.